Tuczi/xcowsay/README.md

 **xfce4-screensaver settings GUI is not supported yet.** As a workaround you can edit `xcowsay.desktop` file and add your parameters to `Exec` section.

+Other options:
+* `-D` - debug mode.
+Runs xcowsay in separate window instead of root window (screensaver)

 ## Install special cows
 *This step is optional.*
 You can install additional cows for cowsay eg. colorfull christmas tree.